 Prior to beginning any consultation process, we expect both parties to discuss and verify the purpose of the consultation hours and enter into a written contractual agreement for consultation services.
 The EMDRIA Consultation Packet includes an example contract and other materials to help you get started.

-Approved Consultant/Consultant in Training FAQ
+EMDR Consultant/EMDR Consultant in Training FAQ

 Yes.
 The declaration process includes specific terms & agreements for CITs.
 Those who complete & submit the CIT Declaration Form have agreed to the following:

 - To maintain active status as an EMDR Certified Therapist in order to be considered a CIT.
 If Certification status expires, the CIT status will no longer be valid.

 - To provide the names of the EMDR Consultants that the CIT is working with to EMDRIA.